takahashihideki-git/objectLogger.js/README.md

       { constructor: Dog, className: "Dog" }
     ] );

-ObjectLogger outputs logs into the browser console.
+ObjectLogger outputs log into the browser console.

 You can set custom logging function to constructor.